flamsanct/flamsanct.github.io/org/README.md

 The above graphic describes a "contributor's journey" that starts with a brand new participant and takes them along a path of becoming a high-value, trusted pillar of the community.
 All throughout the journey, they are motivated by the contributor feedback cycle a.k.a. the *contributor loop* as we refer to it in our model.

-The goal is to allow users to self identify their strengths and talents and then align them as quickly and efficiently as possible with educational materiels and contribution opportunities related to those talents.
+The goal is to allow users to self identify their strengths and talents and then align them as quickly and efficiently as possible with educational material and contribution opportunities related to those talents.
 Those contributions are then rewarded, which in turn incentives the seeking of new opportunities to contribute.

 ![The Contributor Funnel](img/contributor_funnel_i.png)